bregman-arie/gcpctl/README.md

 ### Projects

 * List projects: `gcpctl get projects`
-* List projects from prod environment: `gcpctl get projects -e prod` (see configuration section for more information on environments)
+* List projects from prod environment: `gcpctl get projects -e prod` (see configuration section for more info)
 * List projects from prod and dev environments: `gcpctl get projects -e prod dev`
 * List projects from a specific folder: `gpctl get projects -f 19282017912`
 * List projects from prod environment and a specific folder: `gcpctl get projects -e prod -f 19282017912`

+### GKE Clusters

+* List clusters from a specific env: `gcpctl get gke-clusters -e prod` (see configuration section for more info)